Your area Not set — showing everywhere

 Addressed

-The speaker noted that the budget line for the part-time person supporting planning and zoning is trending to be overspent.
-They expressed concern that the position might require funding cuts from other lines if the current spending rate continues.
+The speaker noted that the line item for the part-time position supporting planning and zoning is trending to be overspent.
+They observed that 37% of the budget is already spent despite being only a quarter of the way through the year.
 Key concern

-Potential budget overspend on the planning/zoning support position.
+Potential budget overage in the planning and zoning support position.

 Board response